As if life wasn’t complic8ed enough, Zander doubled his DNA.

-We spent the night in Kandy, even though neither of us liked the place.
-But Lesbia was keen to – as she put it – get acquainted with the l8est addition to our habhold.
-So I moved to a different tempo-hab while she shagged his brains out.
+We spent the night in Kandy.
+Neither of us liked the place, but 8V was keen to – as she put it – get acquainted with the l8est member of our habhold.
+So I took a different tempo-hab while she shagged his brains out.

-It was strange.
-Even though I was in a completely different tower the whole time, it actually felt like I was in the room with her – with them – all night.
-I could taste her juices with my mind’s mouth and hear her pleasure moans with my mind’s ears and experience The Special Thing with all my mind’s senses.
-Uncanny.
+Strange.
+I was in a completely different tower the whole time, but it actually felt like I was in the room with her – with them – all night.
+I tasted her juices with my mind’s mouth and heard her pleasure moans with my mind’s ears and experienced The Special Thing with all my mind’s senses.
+Strange.

 The shagging was frantic, fierce and suffused with – what’s the word? – hostility.
 Yes, hostility.
 It was like the clone urgently needed to vent h8red.
 And it made me feel strangely liber8d.
 I couldn’t say why.
 Yet I was sure this synchrotude wasn’t a mere memory trick or the product of an overactive imagination.
-But would it repeat itself?
+But was it temporary?

 Anyway, in the morning I felt remarkably good.
-Lesbia and I had arranged to meet for breakfast at her tempo-hab (the clone used room-service).
+8V and I had arranged to meet for breakfast at her tempo-hab’s cafe (the clone had room-service).
 After the usual morning pleasantries I cut to the link.

 “Good.
 Good.
 Then the birthday gift’s acceptable, I take it?”

-“Mais oui,” she purred, and stirred her ginger tea.
+“Mais oui,” she purred, and sipped her ginger tea.

-“By the way, Lez, what’s the clone’s name?
-We can’t call him Zander, can we?
-Or Zander #2.
-How about Virgil?
-I’ve always liked that Roman poet.
+“Incidentally, what’s the clone’s name?
+We can’t call him Zander.
+How about Zander #2.
+Or Virgil?
 Virgil has a certain histori …”

-During a lull in the proceedings?, I asked myself.
+During a lull in the proceedings, I suspected.

-“Zander, you read books and stuff.
-You remember that story from the 19th century or something about that mec who had a picture that looked just like him?”
+“Zander, you read books.
+Remember that story from way back about that mec who had a picture that looked just like him?”

 “A portr8, you mean?”

 “True.
 And as he got older the painting stayed the same.
-Or … no!
-W8!
+Or … w8!
 He stayed the same but the painting got older.
-What was son nom again?”
+What was his nom again?”

 “C’est ça!
 Durian Grey.
 So we’ll call him Durian, then.
 You’re Zander and he’s Durian.
 Parfait!”

-“Ton souhait est mon ordre, ma belle,” I murmured.
+“As you wish, ma belle,” I murmured.
 If she named the clone after a stinking tropical fruit, so what?
-And it would only have to endure that idiotic name until Gr8 Uncle Cody’s hitman had seen to the clone’s untimely death, after all.
-Not long at all.
+It would only have to endure that idiotic name until Gr8 Uncle Cody’s hitman had seen to its untimely death, after all.
+I could wait.

 Good question.
 How did I know that?
-“Oh, well, you know, Lez, it just kind of occurred to me.
-I thought that’s what he’d have for breakfast if he was really hungry.
-Sais pas, Lez.
+“Oh, well, you know, 8V, it just kind of occurred to me.
+I thought that’s what he’d have for breakfast.
+If he was really hungry.
+Sais pas.
 The thought just popped into my head.
 Kind of.”

 “Hmmm,” she said.
-“Mais it’s what you’d order if you’d been le roi de mon lit the night before, you mean.
+“Mais that’s what you’d order if you’d been mon amour the night before, you mean.
 Because you’re Durian and Durian is you.
 How on earth could you forget that?”

 She had a point there.
-And now she was on a roll.
+And now she grinned.

-“So what should I call you collectivement?” she asked with a sly grin.
+“So what should I call you collectivement?” she asked, wide-eyed.
 “Durander?
 Zandrian?”

-But the pieces were all now falling in a place.
+But I was thinking about something else.
 There was a psych-link between the clone and myself.
-The corp mentioned nothing about this.
+The corp said nothing about this.
 No mention of a possible psych-overlap.
-Maybe they assumed it would be so obvious that there was no need to discuss it.
+Maybe they assumed it would be so obvious that there was no need to alert me to it.
 Well, thanks a lot.

-So how could I keep my thoughts to myself with Durian now on the scene?
-And, come to think of it, how could Durian keep his thoughts to himself?
-If I could read his thoughts and feel his feelings then he could reciproc8.
+So how could I keep my thoughts to myself and away from Durian?
+Come to think of it, how could Durian keep his thoughts from me?
+If I could read his thoughts and feelings then he could reciproc8.
 Heaven’s g8!
-Does this mean we have 2 heads but 1 brain?
+Does this mean we have 2 heads but a single brain?

-“I have a pressentiment this coming year will be funner than I thought,” said Lesbia with unusual conviction.
+8V ignored my silence.
+“I have a pressentiment this coming year will be funner than I thought,” she said.

 Don’t think about blue monkeys.
 Don’t think about blue monkeys.
-That was the old mindshot from the distant past: trying not to think about something was the surest way to cement that very thought.
+That old mindshot from the distant past was right: trying not to think about something was a sure way to cement that very thought.

-Could Durian read my thoughts and feel my emotions?
-There was only 1 way to find out.
-Lesbia said she had to TEL some people and she badly needed a nap (ha!), so while she was in her room I flashed Durian the thought:
+Could Durian read my thoughts?
+Feel my emotions?
+There was a simple way to find out.
+8V said she had to TEL some people and she badly needed a nap (ha!), so while she was in her room I flashed Durian the thought:

 “The Special Thing last night was particular …”